Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==

+= 1.4.3 =
+* Fix: Fixed an issue where the REST API would not work properly and the AJAX fallback was used.
+This has been resolved.
+* Fix: Fixed an issue where "Direct" referrers where not being displayed properly.
+In Czech language, this would result in referrers not showing all together.
+This has been resolved.
+* Fix: When all tasks were completed, remaining tasks would still show 1.
+Now it will show 0.
+* Fix: When activating Burst through the 'bulk' activate option, the plugin did not activate due to a fatal error.
+This has been resolved.
+* Fix: Disabled some logs when debug mode is disabled.
+* Fix: In some situations the 'Statistics' in the menu would not show an active state when visiting the Burst Dashboard.

 = 1.4.2.1 =
 * Fix: Upgrade script for 1.4.0 did not run properly.
 This has been resolved.
 The upgrade will run again.